-At the core of the algorithm is the implied priorities associated with the stitch keys.
-The relation R_activeMoiety has the highest priority as it is manually generated and is a special relation that only available to the G-SRS data source.
+The aforementioned implied priorities associated with the stitch keys are at the core of the algorithm.
+The R_activeMoiety key has the highest priority as it is a unique manually generated relationship that is only available from G-SRS, an FDA resource derived from their Substance Registration System.
 As an example, consider the entities acetylsalicylic acid (or also commonly known as aspirin) and ethyl acetylsalicylate shown in Figure [fig:aspirin].
 While the two entities have nothing in common, in G-SRS acetylsalicylic acid is annotated as being an active moiety of ethyl acetylsalicylate.
-Further examination of the structural differences shows that only an ester separates the two entities; this falls well within what the FDA considers as equivalent drugs.
-This example also highlights a quagmire: Computationally, there is nothing to prevent us from imputing active moiety relationships through efficient (sub-) graph isomorphisms.
-This, however, is a very tempted trap that we have thus far resisted due to other forms of active moiety relationships—e.g., metabolites and metals—that would require considerable investment of effort.
+Further examination of the structural differences shows that only an ester separates the two entities; this falls well within what the FDA definition of equivalent drugs.
+This example also highlights a quagmire: computationally, there is nothing to prevent us from attempting to impute active moiety relationships through efficient (sub-) graph isomorphisms.
+This very tempting proposition, however, is a trap (that we have thus far resisted), as other forms of active moiety relationships (e.g., metabolites, metals) are not amenable to such imputation, and attempting it would require considerable effort.

-The next priority is the stitch key I_UNII.
-As UNII is the primary identifier for the G-SRS data source, any data source that provides mapping based on this identifier implies that the data source has sufficient knowledge of G-SRS (i.e., guilt by association).
+The next most important stitch key is I_UNII.
+UNII, Unique Ingredient Identifier, is the primary identifier developed by the FDA and used in the aforementioned G-SRS data source.
+Thus, any other data source that provides mapping based on a UNII is likely to have “sufficient” knowledge of G-SRS (“guilt by association”).

 For entities that can be represented by chemical structures, the stitch key H_LyChI_L4 has the next level of priority.
+We postulate that the L4 hash describes a structure in a sufficiently detailed manner, and entities with the same L4 stitch value are not likely to match if the source data contains errors.

-The complexity required for two entities to have the same stitch values means that the entities are less likely to match by errors.
-The rest of the stitch keys (i.e., N_Name, I_CAS, I_CID) all have the lowest priority.
+All other stitch keys (i.e., N_Name, I_CAS, I_CID) have the lowest priority.

-At the completion of Algorithm [algo:untangle], the disjoint set data structure U contains all equivalence entity classes such that each class is represented by an sgroup node in the stitch multigraph.
-The sgroup nodes are the resolved entities.
+At the completion of Algorithm [algo:untangle], the disjointed set data structure U contains all equivalence entity classes, where each class is represented by an sgroup node in the stitch multigraph.
+The sgroup nodes are the resolved entities—in this specific example, individual drugs.

 Entity normalization

 The last step in the data integration pipeline is to decide how the resolved entities are defined.
-This step is referred to as entity normalization and its goals are to have (i) clear and consistent strategies for merging properties and (ii) conflict resolution (semantic as well as self consistency).
-While this step can be quite trivial if the properties are mutually exclusive across all data sources, to address this in a general setting will require considerable efforts in terms of understanding the data source and its metadata.
-Within the context of the current work, we resort to a simple strategy: When merging properties, we preferentially use those that come from G-SRS with a basic consistency constraint that a synonym is never associated with more than one resolved entity.
-It also helps that many of the data sources in Table [tab:data-sources] have mutually exclusive properties; e.g., the property “drug approval year” in the Drugs@FDA data source is not a property of G-SRS.
+This step is referred to as entity normalization and its goals are to have (i) clear and consistent strategies for merging properties and (ii) conflict resolution (semantic as well as self-consistency).
+While this step can be quite trivial if the properties are mutually exclusive across all data sources, to address this in a general setting will require considerable efforts in terms of understanding of a given data source and the concomitant metadata.
+Within the context of the current work, we resort to a simple strategy: when merging properties, we preferentially use those that come from G-SRS with a basic consistency constraint that a synonym is never associated with more than one resolved entity.
+It also helps that many of the data sources in Table [tab:data-sources] have mutually exclusive properties (e.g., the property “drug approval year” in the Drugs@FDA data source is not a property of G-SRS).

 Results